VOCAL CHARTS and ARRANGEMENTS

 This flowing Georg Friedrich Handel composition, from his monumental work “Messiah”, is rearranged here for a cappella 4-part vocal group.
 Great feature for a good quartet or choir.
 Available in either SATB mixed or TTBB male versions.
 As recorded by the Haven Quartet.
 Easy difficulty level.

-He’ll Take Care
+He’ll Take Care Of The Rest

 (SAB & Soloists,